Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * homing can be outside the given M208 or angle limits and can even be in a singularity (the first example on the DH page is a singularity).
 After homing, the axes should be moved into a valid position and orientation before starting "normal operation", because otherwise G1 moves will be classified as non-reachable
 * homing angles are specified in the third M669 A parameter.
 The values are mm for prismatic (linear) axes and degrees for rotational ones
 * the current stored stepper position can be checked with the Count values of M122.
 To calculate stepper degrees or mm position from it, the M92 value must be included: rotational axis degrees * steps/degrees or prismatic mm * steps/mm.
 The starting value is the homing value and stepper's position when it was set.
+* homing procedures by using G1 H1 setting to M208 limits will not work in most cases, because M208 limits are cartesian coordinates, while the axes are not behaving linearly, but often are rotational axes.
+That's the main reason to clearly specify home angles inside An

 # Mesh compensation
 Mesh compensation is a feature to handle uneven print beds und allow printing with good adhesion by printing the first layers in sync to the unevenness of the bed.
 It is used a probe to record the unevenness data, which has in most cases an XYZ offset from the hotend.
 The offset may not change while measuring, because the firmware calculates the hotend position from the probe offset and stores the hotend positions in the mesh file.